Brain herniation: Signs and symptoms

 Brain herniation frequently presents with abnormal posturing, a characteristic positioning of the limbs indicative of severe brain damage.
 These patients have a lowered level of consciousness, with Glasgow Coma Scores of three to five.
-Coma and persistent vegetative state also occurs.
+Coma and persistent vegetative state also occur.
 One or both pupils may be dilated and fail to constrict in response to light.
 Vomiting can also occur due to compression of the vomiting center in the medulla oblongata.
 Severe headaches and seizures as a result of increased intracranial pressure are not uncommon.
 Cardiovascular and pulmonary symptoms may also be present as the brain loses function, but might also be associated with bleeding.
 These symptoms are known as Cushing's Triad: hypertension (with widening pulse pressure), irregular respirations (commonly Cheyne-Stokes), bradycardia and in severe cases cardiac arrest.